 All students, faculty and staff are required to display a university issued parking permit on their vehicle when parked in a campus parking lot.
-Visitors are required to display a university issued visitor's permit on the dashboard of their car in plain view.
+Visitors are allowed to park in Stalls marked “Visitor Parking” for up to 90 minutes.
+Parking longer than 90 minutes requires a university visitor's permit and the vehicle must be parked in a “B” parking stall.
 Visitor's permits can be obtained from the Business Office from 8:30 a.m. to 5:30 p.m., Monday through Friday or Sacramento Campus Public Safety anytime day or night.
 The University of the Pacific assumes no responsibility for damage or theft of vehicles or its contents while parked on its property.

 Parking in the University of the Pacific parking lots is by permit only.
 Parking regulations are enforced Monday through Friday from 7 a.m. to 10 p.m.
 Violations of the parking regulations are subject to be cited or towed at the owner's expense.
-Violations that are subject to California Vehicle Code Section 22658 or Sacramento City Code 10.44.010. are towed to the nearest garage.
+Violations that are subject to California Vehicle Code Sections 21113, 22658, or Sacramento City Code 10.44.010 are towed to the nearest garage.
 To recover a towed vehicle, contact the Sacramento Police Department at 916.264.5471.

 Violations of the parking regulation include:

-To be eligible for a parking permit, one must be currently employed by or enrolled at the University of the Pacific or Drexel University.
+To be eligible for a parking permit, one must be currently employed by or enrolled at the University of the Pacific.
 Currently, parking permits are free of charge.
 All permit holders are responsible for any violations regardless of who operates his/her vehicle.
 The permit is required to be properly displayed.